BlockhostOfficial/ddos-prot-mc-servers/README.md

 ### For home hosting

-If you just want to run a server for few friends but you still want some ddos protection, TCPShield is the best option at the moment if you are in Europe/North America of course.
+If you just want to run a server for a few friends but you still want some DDoS protection, TCPShield is the best option at the moment if you are in Europe/North America of course.

 Quickly comparing all the plans.
 | Plan  | Price  | Bandwidth Limit  | Bedrock Support (UDP)  | Networks (How many different servers)  | Domains  | Sub accounts  |